eduardohki/runlevel0.me/content/blog/hexagonal-architecture-in-typescript-part1.md

 It was after coming across [this](https://alexis-lozano.com/hexagonal-architecture-in-rust-1/) excellent series of articles by *Alex Lozano* on Hexagonal Architecture in Rust, that the final pieces fell into place.

-My aim in this series of posts is to present an example of how to apply DDD, TDD and Hexagonal Architecture in the context of an application written in TypeScript.
+My aim in this series of posts is to present an example of how to apply BDD, TDD and Hexagonal Architecture in the context of an application written in TypeScript.
 Without further ado, let's go!

 ## Hexagonal Architecture